CIRCL/traceroute-circl/README.md

 - Display abuse and contact for each hop
 - Can highligh specific country to match CSIRT's constituency
 - Output RBL entries for each hop
-- Output Google Maps traceroute (e.g. http://www.foo.be/traceroute-circl/test.html )
+- Output Google Maps traceroute (e.g. [a sample output](http://www.foo.be/traceroute-circl/test.html) )
 - Show ASN origin from RIPE RIS and origin.asn.cymru.com sources

 ## Usage